-This section explains our rule-based spatio-temporal query processing strategy in detail.
+This section explains our rule-based spatiotemporal query processing strategy in detail.
 The query processing is carried out in three phases, namely, query recognition, query decomposition, and query execution.
-These phases are depicted in Figure 3, and they are explained in Sections 5.1 through 5.3.
-The interval processing is performed in the query execution phase, and it is discussed in Section 5.4 through some case studies.
+These phases are depicted in Fig. 3, and they are explained in Sects.
+5.1 through 5.3.
+The interval processing is performed in the query execution phase, and it is discussed in Sect.
+5.4 through some case studies.

-In BilVideo query model, the conditions are evaluated in a single timeline.
-For each internal node in the query tree, the child nodes are evaluated first, and the results obtained from the child nodes are propagated to the parent node for interval processing, going up in the query tree until the final query results are obtained.
+In the BilVideo query model, the conditions are evaluated in a single timeline.
+For each internal node in the query tree, the child nodes are evaluated first and the results obtained from the child nodes are propagated to the parent node for interval processing, going up in the query tree until the final query results are obtained.

-5.1 Query Recognition
+5.1 Query recognition

-The lexical analyzer and parser for the BilVideo query language were implemented using Flex and Bison that work under a Linux operating system [10,34], which are the GNU versions of the original Lex&Yacc [17,21] compiler-compiler generator tools.
+The lexical analyzer and parser for the BilVideo query language were implemented using Linux-compatible versions of Flex and Bison [10,34], which are the GNU versions of the original Lex&Yacc [17,21] compiler-compiler generator tools.
 The lexical analyzer partitions a query into tokens, which are passed to the parser with possible values for further processing.
 The parser assigns structure to the resulting pieces and creates a parse tree to be used as a starting point for query processing.
-This phase is called query recognition phase.
+This phase is called the query recognition phase.

-5.2 Query Decomposition
+5.2 Query decomposition

 The parse tree generated after the query recognition phase is traversed in a second phase, which we call the query decomposition phase, to construct a query tree.
-The query tree is constructed from the parse tree decomposing a query into three basic types of subqueries: plain Prolog subqueries or maximal subqueries that can be directly sent to the inference engine Prolog, trajectory-projection subqueries that are handled by the trajectory projector, and similarity-based object-trajectory subqueries that are processed by the trajectory processor.
-Temporal queries are handled by the interval-operator functions such as before, during, etc. Arguments of the interval operators are applied.
+The query tree is constructed when the parse tree decomposes a query into three basic types of subqueries: plain Prolog subqueries or maximal subqueries that can be directly sent to the inference engine Prolog, trajectory-projection subqueries that are handled by the trajectory projector, and similarity-based object-trajectory subqueries that are processed by the trajectory processor.
+Temporal queries are handled by the interval-operator functions such as before, during, etc. Arguments of the interval operators are handled separately because they should be processed before the interval operators are applied.
 Since a user may give any combination of conditions in any order while specifying a query, a query is decomposed in such a way that a minimum number of subqueries are formed.
 This is achieved by grouping the Prolog-type predicates into maximal subqueries without changing the semantic meaning of the original query.